axsaucedo/industrial-airflow/contents.md

 <br>

 [NEXT]
-# You want to go from here
+# They want to go from here

 ![cron_tab](images/crontab.jpg)